 Often the cause can be unknown, you may have slept, sat, or had your body in an awkward position for a length of time.
 It comes about from extra tension that has been put upon these muscles.
 An example I had, I was sitting at my computer, unknown to me, I had my left leg wrapped around my right leg this led to excruciating pain around my foot and ankle area up to my left thigh muscle.
 It can be from gripping your computer mouse too tight, being tense and when sleeping your neck and shoulder area may suffer.

-Here are some simple steps to relieve the pain naturally and bring back blood flow and mobility to the area concerned:
+Follow these Simple Steps to relieve the pain naturally, bring back blood flow and mobility to the area concerned:

 - Go over any lifestyle changes or varied positions that you may have put the area of your body in lately.

-- Exercise and Stretching – it is important that you don’t go into high impact exercise such as running or heavy weights.
-To relieve and also prevent Ankylosing Spondylitis is walking, yoga/stretching.
+- Exercise and Stretching – it is important that you do not go into high impact exercise such as running or heavy weights.
+To relieve and prevent Ankylosing Spondylitis is walking, yoga/stretching.

-- Posture and Positioning of your body – as mentioned Ankylosing Spondylitis is often caused by having your body in a tense or unusual position for a period of time.
+- Posture and Positioning of your body – as mentioned Ankylosing Spondylitis is often caused by having your body in a tense or unusual position for a period.
 Check out your posture first with your walking and standing – STAND TALL.
 When sitting at the computer or desk have your feet a little apart and flat on the ground, not to have your feet twisted around each other.
-As for you hands become mindful of relaxing them when working with on your computer.
+As for your hands become mindful of relaxing them when working with on your computer.

 - Warmth – This can be either apply warm compresses, soaking in a warm bath with a cup of Epsom salts or if it is your hands or feet soaking these in warm water with a smaller amount of Epsom salts.